 - a.
-This allows a final opportunity to clarify information or present data that may not have been reviewed by the ACHC Surveyor during the survey. - b.
+This allows a final opportunity to clarify information or present data that may not have been reviewed by the Surveyor during the survey. - b.
 The ACHC Surveyor will provide organizational strengths and deficiencies. - c.
-The ACHC Surveyor does not issue an accreditation decision at the completion of the survey. - B. Corporate Customers - 1.
-Corporate Survey: Corporate organizations that do not provide resident care/services out of the corporate office will have an announced Corporate Survey that will include the following:
+The ACHC Surveyor does not issue an accreditation decision at the completion of the survey.

+B. Corporate Customers

+- 1. Corporate Survey: Corporate organizations that do not provide patient services out of the corporate office will have an announced Corporate Survey that will include the following: - a.
-- a.
 Opening conference led by ACHC - i.
 Introduction of the survey team - ii.
 Introduction of the organization's personnel - iii.
 Review of the day's schedule - b.
 Tour of the organization, if applicable - c.
-Q&A from the organization about the survey - d.
-Presentation of the organization's policies and procedures as required by ACHC Accreditation Standards - e.
+Q & A from the organization about the survey - d.
+Presentation of the organization's policies and procedures as required by the ACHC Accreditation Standards - e.
 Review of questions on any documents from the application process - f.
-Review of corporate officer/senior management personnel records maintained at corporate office - g.
+Review of corporate officers'/senior management personnel records maintained at corporate office

+- g.
 Presentation of the organization's Performance Improvement (PI) Plan and results of the ongoing monitoring - h.
 Interviews with the corporate management personnel - i.
 Closing conference - 2.
-Initial Sampling Surveys: Following the Corporate Survey for non-state deemed new corporate organizations, the ACHC survey team will conduct Initial Sampling Surveys on a specified number of locations to verify compliance with the ACHC Accreditation Standards.
+Following the Corporate Survey for new corporate organizations, the ACHC survey team will conduct Initial Sampling Surveys on a specified number of locations to verify compliance with the ACHC Accreditation Standards.
 Once the Initial Sampling Surveys are completed, the data collected will be sent back to the organization's Account Advisor for processing.
 An organization's accreditation decision cannot be determined until the Initial Sampling Surveys are completed.
-Initial Sampling Surveys are conducted in the same format as the Noncorporate Survey process. - 3.
-Validation Surveys: At least 30 days following the Corporate Survey for non-state deemed organizations, ACHC will begin conducting unannounced

-Validation Surveys on a percentage of the remaining locations.
+Initial Sampling Surveys are conducted in the same format as the non-corporate survey process. - 3.
+At least 30 days following the Corporate Survey, ACHC will begin conducting unannounced Validation Surveys on a percentage of the remaining locations.
 These surveys verify that the information presented during the Corporate Survey is being followed and meets the ACHC Accreditation Standards.
-Validation Surveys are conducted in the same format as the Noncorporate Survey process.
+Validation Surveys are conducted in the same format as the non-corporate survey process.